quirinpa/vim.css/README.md

 H, J, K, L

 Which means left, bottom, top and right, just like in VIM.
-If you don't specify a direction, then all directions are assumed.l
+If you don't specify a direction, then all directions are assumed.